Kidney disease

 • Control blood cholesterol levels with diet and medication as needed.

-• Don’t take non-steroidal anti-inflammatories like ibuprofen or diclofenac.
+• Do not take non-steroidal anti-inflammatories like ibuprofen or diclofenac.

 • Treat urinary infections immediately.